sciple/metadata-app/README.md

 - [CRITICAL] Add global layer (save, load, clear, lock)
 - [CRITICAL] Audit logging of changes!
 - [2024-05-28] Import data (_.csv_, ._xls_) from AMS export
+- connect cage IDs to assign the cages to the same group/treatment
 - Export the data as JSON-LD
 - Offset newly created windows
 - Limit number of windows that can be created
 - Duplicate a cage
+- right click to delete node
 - Cage-to-cage connection should be allowed to enable mouse transfer between cages (or cage splitting)

 ## Wishlist